PietroBernardelle/pietrobernardelle.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student, The University of Queensland
+subtitle: PhD Candidate, The University of Queensland

 profile:
   align: right